AdUhTkJm/nummoon/README.md

 # AdUhTkJm/nummoon

-This is a high-speed native numerical library, in its very early stage.
+This is a high-speed numerical library, in its very early stage.

-Currently it only supports System-V ABI, which is the ABI used on most Unix distributions.
+To enable the SIMD operations, it is required that you are compiling with native backend.
+Currently, it only supports System-V ABI, which is the ABI used on most Unix distributions.
 It also assumes x86, and assumes that you have AVX-2 enabled.

-Other than those prerequisites, there's nothing extra to set up.
+When native backend is not enabled, the library falls back to a Moonbit implementation.
+However, this will experience much slow down.
+See [benchmark](#benchmark) as an example.

 If you're willing to, I'm welcome for contributions.